JensKanstrupLarsen/safeP4R/README.md

      (From now on, you can launch the VM from VirtualBox, without using `vagrant` again.)
   5. When the VM presents a graphical log-in prompt:
       1. Log on as user __safeP4R__ with the password `safeP4R`.
-      2. Open a terminal in the VM and run `make test`.
+      2. Open a terminal in the VM and run `make test` (in the home directory of the user safeP4R).
          This will start the mininet network simulation with four hosts and four switches `s1`..`s4` (see the `topology.json` file for the layout).
          It also applies the P4 configuration `config1` to `s1` and `s2`, and `config2` to `s3` and `s4`.